Shish taouk: Preparation

 The dish consists of cubes of chicken that are marinated, then skewered and grilled.
 Common marinades are based upon yogurt and lemon juice or tomato puree, though there are other variations.

 Methods of serving

 The dish is eaten either as a sandwich or on a platter with vegetables, sometimes with rice or French fries.
 The Turkish cuisine version is generally served with rice, yogurt, cucumber salad and skewer-grilled vegetables.
 The Syrian and Lebanese version is usually served with toum (a garlic paste sauce), hummus and tabbouleh.
 The sandwich version comes generally in a flatbread or as a dürüm, and frequently accompanied by lettuce, tomatoes, and pickled turnips.

-In Israeli cuisine it is served with a sumac-flavored tahini, fried onions, flatbread/pita and grilled hot chili peppers along with tabbouleh or Israeli salad and pickles (olives, carrots, bell peppers, cabbage and turnip).